mdcdi1315/mdcframework/README.md

 Additionally ,type forwards that were related to the embedded packages , which are not needed to be embedded for .NET 7 , were added so as to notify the programmer to move to the real and existing assembly.

-So , this repository contains all of the source code developed or included until now.
+This repository contains all of the source code developed or included until now.
 The Library will be also updated with new features and bug fixes as the months come.

 ## Avaliable Architectures